 - High level and vague key results — MBA-speak simply doesn’t work here: “deliver engaging experiences” or “drive customer satisfaction” are neither specific nor measurable.

-- Non-realistic key results — some managers believe that they’re job is to ask for pies in the sky as a way to drive people to deliver more.
+- Non-realistic key results — some managers believe that their job is to ask for pies in the sky as a way to drive people to deliver more.
 This tactic always backfires — people will seemingly commit, but quietly reject a goal they perceive to be non-feasible.
 It’s much better to have the people doing the work help you find what’s ambitious-but-realistic.

 OKRs are not a zero-sum game — they’re meant to drive collaboration, not hard negotiation.